martinamisiano/sleepqualityplatform/README.md

 # sleepqualityplatform
 Sleep Quality Analyzer is a modular Python project that evaluates sleep quality based on biological criteria such as REM, deep sleep, wake time, and total duration.
 It includes a CLI interface, a separated core logic module, and automated tests to ensure correctness and maintainability.
+Sleep quality is a critical factor in overall health and daily performance.
+This project provides a platform that allows users to:
+Input personal and lifestyle data
+Predict sleep quality using a trained ML model
+Receive insights about factors affecting sleep
+The goal is to demonstrate how data-driven approaches can support personal health awareness.

 # Sleep Quality Analyzer